Datavault-UK/automate-dv-docs/docs/metadata.md

 ### Approaches

 This page will describe just *one* way of providing metadata to the macros.
-There are many different ways to do it, and it comes down to user and organisation preference.
+There are many ways to do it, and it comes down to user and organisation preference.

 !!! note
-    The macros *do not care* how the metadata parameters are provided, as long as they are of the correct type.
+    The macros **do not care** how the metadata parameters are provided, as long as they are of the correct type.
     Parameter data types are defined on the [macros](macros.md) page.

+    **All examples in the following sections will produce the same hub structure, the only difference is how the metadata is provided.**

-It is worth noting that with larger projects, storing all of the metadata in the `dbt_project.yml` file can quickly become unwieldy.
+It is worth noting that with larger projects, storing all the metadata in the `dbt_project.yml` file can quickly become unwieldy.
 See [the problem with metadata](#the-problem-with-metadata) for a more detailed discussion.